mapilido74/GCD-Project/CodeBook.md

 A full description of the data is available at *"http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones".

-The data  for this project come from *"http://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"*
+The data  for this project comes from *"http://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"*